 The truth is, Ken Wheeler allows the most inaccurate sources imaginable to turn his head.
 Rather than a sponge, his mind is a leaking cesspool of disinformation.

 Pandemic policies in Australia seem to particularly fascinate the Angry Photographer.
 He’s fallen victim to the neo-Nazi group World Wide Demonstration (WWD), who use social distancing fatigue to foment violent uprisings in many countries, especially Australia.

 Gets Australian News from YouTuber Aussie Cossack

-The Theoria Apophasis creator gets most of his news about Australia from a YouTuber using the handle Aussie Cossack.
+The Theoria Apophasis creator gets most of his news about Australia from a YouTuber and fake expert using the handle Aussie Cossack.
 His real name is Simeon Boikov.

 Born in Sydney and of Russian descent, Boikov is the founder of an Australian neo-Nazi paramilitary group called the Australian Cossacks.
 As Boikov explains, he started the group because “we have a unique opportunity to support Russia from within an enemy state,” (the enemy state being Australia).

 The Australian Cossacks strongly support Vladimir Putin and maintain close ties to the Australia First Party (AFP).
 For example, Boikov uses their party flag as a backdrop for his videos.
 AFP is an alt-right fringe party whose policies are racist, anti-immigration and hyper-nationalistic.

 Ken Wheeler’s friend the Aussie Cosack is under a Firearms Prohibition Order in Australia.
 He’s extremely well-known to police.